2021 Late Model Rules

 Waddell Communications – www.waddellcommunications.com 860-573-8821

 20G- 6.7.2 SPOTTERS – Spotters are mandatory.
 Every car must have a spotter monitoring SMS race control by way of scanner or radio, located in front of SMS Race Control tower with radio communication to their car.
+Cars that do not follow directives from Race Control via their spotter may be black flagged and removed from the event.

 Waddell Communications – www.waddellcommunications.com 860-573-8821

 20G- 6.7.3 TRANSPONDERS – Transponder are required on the cars at all times.
 See the SMS General Rules for locating transponders properly.
-Any car not registering a transponder signal during practice will be black-flagged to be made aware of their scoring transponders failure and is required to remedy it before proceeding further in the event.
+Any car not registering a transponder signal during practice may be black-flagged to be made aware of their scoring transponders failure and is required to remedy it before proceeding further in the event.

 32 Highlands Parkway Suite 104